the-useless-one/pywerview/README.md

 ## USAGE

+Take a look at the [wiki](https://github.com/the-useless-one/pywerview/wiki) to see the list of available commands.

 *Attention:* in every command, the used domain name must be the post-Win2k UPN, and not the Win2k compatible name.